 CNL Vanguard Award

-The American Association of Colleges of Nursing (AACN) and the Commission on Nurse Certification (CNC) are now accepting nominations for the 2025 CNL Vanguard Award.
-This national honor recognizes a certified CNL for innovative and outstanding professional performance and advocacy of the CNL skill set.
+The American Association of Colleges of Nursing (AACN) and the Commission on Nurse Certification (CNC) present this national honor to recognize a certified CNL for innovative and outstanding professional performance and advocacy of the CNL skill set.
 This award promotes the contributions of the CNL in transforming health care.
-The 2025 recipient will be recognized during the opening session of the CNL Conference hosted by the International Clinical Nurse Leader Association, which will be held in Charlotte, NC, February 13-15, 2025.
+Recipients will be recognized during the annual CNL Conference hosted by the International Clinical Nurse Leader Association.

 The candidate must be nominated by a nursing colleague/co-worker, nursing supervisor, or CNL student.
 (Previous nominations will be considered but should be updated and reconfirmed with the nominee.)
 The candidate must meet the following criteria: